nk-gears/wpa-adf-blob-feed/README.md

      - `Install-Module -Name Az -AllowClobber -Scope CurrentUser`
 2. Login to your Azure Subscription
    - If you don't have an Azure account, sign up for free here: https://azure.microsoft.com/en-us/free/
-   - And then from PowerShell run: `Connect-AzureRmAccount`
+   - And then from PowerShell run: `Connect-AzureAzAccount`
    - If you you have multiple subcriptions, you will need to select the one you want to use:
-     - `Select-AzureRmSubscription`
+     - `Select-AzureAzSubscription`

 The following sections explains how this will be achieved.